Sociology (SOCI)

 Grade Mode: Standard Letter

 SOCI 3327.
-Sociology of Racial and Ethnic Relations.
+Sociology of Race and Ethnicity.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.